Yaya Diallo: Biography

 In 1975, Diallo was ready to go back home to Mali.
-In the newspaper he saw a contest in which the winner would get a job at the Department of Geology at the University du Quebec in Montreal.
+In the newspaper he saw a contest in which the winner would get a job at the Department of Geology at the Université du Québec in Montreal.
 He won the contest and was hired to work with a double collector mass spectrograph, which could be a useful project for people living in desert countries.
 According to the literature, this new technique could be used to estimate the age of water trapped underground.
 Every six months, a sample was taken and analyzed.
 If the age was the same, that meant that there was no new source of water to that specific location.
 People who use wells in the desert could be warned that one day they would lack water.
 When the differences changed, that meant that there was new water, so people could use the water without worries.